Extended Few-Shot Learning: Exploiting Existing Resources for Novel Tasks: Learning with Auxiliary Data

+We define a function $f_\theta$ that takes two sets of feature embeddings as input, and outputs a 2D matrix with similar dimensions to feature maps.
+Then, we use the sigmoid function to calculate matrix $m$ with values in [0, 1].
+Ideally, $m$ assigns 1 to the regions where both input embeddings contain identical information and 0 to regions with totally dissimilar information and a number between 0 and 1 for other regions with varying degree of similarity.

+We use $f_\theta$ to identify the similarities between support set and pseudo shot prototypes.
+For each class $c$, we concatenate the support set prototype $a_c$ and pseudo shot prototype $a'_c$ calculated by~\cref{eq:mean}.
+Let $m_c$ be the mask for class $c$

-To exploit the inherent spatial correlation of images, we choose to calculate a scalar mask value for each position in the $(H, W)$ plane that is the same across all channels rather than having a scalar mask value for each channel that masks all the positions.
-To achieve this spatial mask, we follow a pyramid structure for designing $f_\theta$ that consists of three ResBlocks~\citep{he2016deep} with $(2C^*, C^*, 1)$ feature maps.
+To exploit the inherent spatial correlation of images, we calculate a spatial mask for the $(H, W)$ plane rather than having a single scalar mask value per $(H, W)$ plane.
+We update pseudo shot embeddings by element-wise multiplication of $m_c$ with each of the $C^*$ feature maps.
+We refer to these updated features maps as masked embeddings.

-Since we use a different mask for pseudo shots of each class, they go through different transformations in the feature space.
-These transformations do not preserve the relative interclass distance between pseudo shots, nor the relative distance between pseudo shots and support and query samples that are not transformed.
-This makes it harder to use a cosine similarity function in this feature space.
-We learn a function, $f_\beta$, that transforms all the features to a final space in which the cosine similarity between feature vectors is directly related to the similarity between original input images.
-Now, we can calculate the class centroids by averaging the support features and the masked pseudo shot features:

-where $\odot$ is the Hadamard product.
-For calculating the probability distribution over support classes for any input $x$, we update eq.~\ref{eq:prob_dist} and include $f_\beta$:

-For testing, we use an $\operatorname{argmax}$ operator over this distribution.
-During training, we use this distribution to learn the model parameters by minimizing the cross entropy loss on the query set, $Q$.

-\textbf{Helper Dataset.} We observe a behavior similar to overfitting when training the masking module.
-However, unlike overfitting, adding more training data does not help since the set of training and testing classes are disjoint~\citep{chen2020new}.
-The masking module takes as input the output of the embedding function.
-The embedding function generates well clustered features for the seen classes during training, but more scattered features for the unseen test classes.
-Therefore, we fail to simulate the testing situation during training and we train the masking module on a much easier problem than that of testing which explains the behavior similar to overfitting.
-To address this problem, we add an unseen subset of auxiliary classes to the training data to simulate the data distribution during testing.
-To have more scattered classes, we choose the least similar classes to that of the training classes as helper classes.